RamssCR/vitals-tool/README.md

 ---

-`vitals-tool` is a React plug-and-play library that provides a `Debugger` component for inspecting website metrics and web vitals in the same way as performing a Lighthouse audit without the need for manual analysis.
+`vitals-tool` is a React "plug-and-play" library that provides a `Debugger` component for inspecting website metrics and web vitals in the same way as performing a Lighthouse audit without the need for manual analysis.